queekusme/ThePotionGame/README.md

 THE POTION GAME:
 ================

-Requires Java 1.7 to run
+No longer requires Java 1.7 to run, should work down to java 1.6 now

 This is a work in progress java game currently in pre-alpha stage.